 Summary

 Ranking in Google AI Overviews is not the same as ranking in traditional search results.
 Google’s AI does not simply look at who is in position one.
-It looks for pages that behave like trusted knowledge sources.
-These are pages that clearly explain a topic, answer real user questions, and demonstrate strong signals of expertise, authority, and trust.
+It looks for pages that behave like trusted knowledge sources — pages that clearly explain a topic, answer real user questions, and demonstrate strong signals of expertise, authority, and trust.

 This is the foundation of AI-First SEO.
 Instead of focusing only on keywords and backlinks, AI-First SEO focuses on becoming a source that Google’s AI trusts enough to quote.
-Agencies like Stridec apply this approach by engineering content that is easy to understand, rich in expertise, and deeply connected through topic clusters.
-When done correctly, this allows a website not only to rank in search results, but to appear directly inside AI-generated answers, where visibility and trust are highest.
+At Stridec, we apply this approach across our own properties and our clients’ — engineering content that is easy to understand, rich in expertise, deeply connected through topic clusters, and grounded in clear entity positioning.

 Frequently Asked Questions